Lightning-Universe/lightning-flash/docs/source/reference/image_embedder.rst

 ********
 The task
 ********
-Image embedding encodes an image into a feature vector.
-This feature vector can be used for any downstream task
+Image embedding encodes an image into a vector of image features which can be used for anything like clustering, similarity search or classification.

 ------